DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 The loan in grade G is 1.82/4=46% more likely to default than loan in grade A.

-Since state and purpose may also has influence on the default rate, we fit multilevel model to see if there is some difference between state as well as purpose.
+Since state and purpose may also have influence on the default rate, we fit multilevel model to see if there is some difference between state as well as purpose.

 **glmer(default ~ gradenum + dti + (1|purpose) + (1|addr_state), family=binomial(link="logit"))**

+From the predictive result, we could see that although it is better than the former model, there is obvious difference between the original data and the prediction.

+We could not find other factors, maybe we need to consider about Bayesian...?

 ### 3. After loan ended (Data: 2015-2017)

-Predict the default rate for loan in 2015-2017.
+Based on the model we fit, we predict the default rate for the loan between 2015-2017.

 ### 4. Discussion